dwhiffing/fury/content/nato/body.md

 basis of the alliance is the collective defence codified in [<u>Article Five</u>](https://www.nato.int/cps/ic/natohq/topics_110496.htm) of the treaty which states: “…that an attack against one Ally is considered as an attack against all Allies.’
+Note that some dates and details are modified to fit the Northern Fury storyline.

 The 12 founding members of NATO are: